 The main purpose of the audit is to verify the evidence the program faculty has cited in support of its claims with respect to the quality principles.
 From a pool of audit targets, the auditors select a sample that is particularly revealing and representative of the totality of the evidence the program faculty has presented in the Brief.
-The auditors divide some tasks among themselves, and others they complete together as a full team.
+The auditors divide some tasks among themselves, and others, such as interviewing students, administrators, and faculty or observing classes, together as a full team.
 Throughout the entire visit, the auditors are alert and sensitive to unobtrusive information that may have a bearing on the targets of the audit.